martabarbosa1/Project_4/README.md

 3) Statistical analysis
 - 1st analysis : an independant test for the price before 2008 and after 2008.
 Result: We didn't reject the null hypothesis.
-- 2nd analysis : an independant test for
+- 2nd analysis : an independant test regarding the price of the books with good and bad rating.
+Result: We didn't reject the null hypothesis.

 # GitHub folders - Description
 TO WRITE